The Surprising Reason Seniors Need to Start Eating More Peanut Butter

 Promoting Better Heart Health

 Great heart health is very important for every senior, and a daily dose of peanut better can be a great step forward in helping any senior boost their cardiovascular system.
 This is all thanks to the monosaturated fats that can help with type 2 diabetes and heart disease.
-Resveratrol, which is an antioxidant, can also lower a person’s chances of developing heart disease.
+Resveratrol, which is an antioxidant, and found in peanut butter can also lower a person?s chances of developing heart disease.

 Boosting the Brain